We’re here to help make sure you have the Great Barrier Reef tour of a lifetime!

 - Please inform us of any special requirements prior to your date of travel; such as dietary requirements, allergies, mobility and disability issues

 - Two guests travelling together are required to book a double bed cabin, unless a traveler books a ‘sole occupancy cabin’, meaning they will not share a room with another guest.
 For persons in a twin share cabin, please inform us if you are a male or female if this is not already clear from your first name – as we strive to allocate twin bed rooms with others of the same sex where possible, unless a male and female are travelling together in the same booking party.
 Double or twin share rooming preferences are allocated on a first come, first served basis

-- SCUBA DIVING: All scuba divers booking a tour with Reef Encounter accept that they have read and agree to the ‘Scuba Divers Important Information Page’, and therefore are aware of the medical requirements for scuba within Australia and other information, terms and conditions of scuba diving with us
+- SCUBA DIVING: All scuba divers booking a tour with Reef Encounter accept that they have read and agree to the ‘Scuba Divers Important Information Page‘, and therefore are aware of the age, medical and health restrictions governing all scuba activities within Australia and other information, terms and conditions of scuba diving with us

 - SCUBA DIVING: Minimum age for resort scuba diving or participation in scuba diver training is 12 years in Queensland, Australia

 - SCUBA DIVING: Minimum age for certified divers is 10 years.
 All junior divers must either be accompanied by a certified parent or guardian or must dive with a dive professional at an additional charge

 - SCUBA DIVING: No refunds will be offered for uncompleted dives

 - SCUBA DIVING: No refunds will be offered for uncompleted dives due to medical / health / medication restrictions

 - SCUBA DIVING: Certified divers must be ‘Open Water Diver’ level or higher, and bring proof of their qualification with them to be checked by the the Dive Supervisor.
 If unable to verify your certification level we reserve the right to refuse a person scuba diving as a certified diver